FbW-E01/TeamOne-StringsObjects/README.md

 ```

-9. Function to print all the properties in an JavaScript object.
+9. Function to print all the properties in an JavaScript object:

 ```js
 console.log(all_properties(Math));